asa55/azure-service-bus-docs-as-flashcards/Deck/Overview/What-is-Service-Bus-Messaging/3-Concepts.md

 ##

-You can submit messages to a queue or topic for `_____`.
+You can submit messages to a queue or topic for `_____` processing.
 For example, to schedule a job to become available for processing by a system at a certain time.

 %

-You can submit messages to a queue or topic for **delayed processing**.
+You can submit messages to a queue or topic for **delayed** processing.
 For example, to schedule a job to become available for processing by a system at a certain time.

 ##

-When a queue or subscription client receives a message that it's willing to process, but for which processing isn't currently possible because of special circumstances within the application, the entity can `_____` to a later point.
+When a queue or subscription client receives a message that it's willing to process, but for which processing isn't currently possible because of special circumstances within the application, the entity can defer `_____` of the message to a later point.
 The message remains in the queue or subscription, but it's set aside.

 %

-When a queue or subscription client receives a message that it's willing to process, but for which processing isn't currently possible because of special circumstances within the application, the entity can **defer retrieval of the message** to a later point.
+When a queue or subscription client receives a message that it's willing to process, but for which processing isn't currently possible because of special circumstances within the application, the entity can defer **retrieval** of the message to a later point.
 The message remains in the queue or subscription, but it's set aside.

 ##